 The directors of the Responsible Entity are responsible for the other information.
-The other information comprises the information included in the annual report for the year ended 30 June 2023, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the annual report for the period 1 November 2022 to 30 June 2023, but does not include the financial report and our auditor's report thereon.